mimi10v3/miniloom/README.md

+![vector art logo of the brain patterned in the style of a pictorial history of Portuguese textiles, painted in the 1700s.
+With the logotext "MiniHF"](assets/minihf_logo_no_text.png)

 # MiniLoom

 MiniLoom is an AI text generation tool built with Electron, providing a desktop application for text generation and manipulation.